pharmpy/pharmpy/docs/iivsearch.rst

 added to the input model since ``iiv_strategy`` is set to be 'no_add'.
 The candidate models will be ranked using ``bic`` with default ``cutoff``, which for BIC is none.

-To run iiv from the command line, the example code is redefined accordingly:
+To run IIVsearch from the command line, the example code is redefined accordingly:

 .. code::